Are Multivitamins Necessary for Kids and Adults? - VITBLISS

 What Are Multivitamins?

 Multivitamins are dietary supplements containing a mix of different vitamins and minerals.
 They come in various forms such as tablets, powders, and liquids.
-The goal of multivitamins is to fill nutritional gaps in the daily diet, especially when meals may not provide all necessary nutrients.
-By taking a multivitamin, people can ensure that their bodies receive the vitamins and minerals essential to maintaining good health.
+The purpose of multivitamins is to help supplement the daily diet, particularly in situations where food intake may not consistently provide all required nutrients.
+By taking a multivitamin, people can help support an adequate intake of essential vitamins and minerals that contribute to normal bodily functions.

 There are both natural and synthetic versions of multivitamins.
-Natural ones are sourced from foods and often include a broader range of bioactive compounds that may have synergistic effects.
-Synthetic supplements tend to be cheaper and widely available, but absorption and bioavailability may differ compared to natural sources.
+Natural ones are sourced from foods and often include a broader range of naturally occurring compounds.
+Synthetic supplements tend to be more affordable and widely available, although absorption and bioavailability may vary compared to nutrients obtained from food sources.
 For detailed insight into essential vitamins and minerals, see this Harvard guide.

 Multivitamins